 Meaning

-The message behind “I didn’t want to be the typical teen idol.
+In the quote “I didn’t want to be the typical teen idol.
 I didn’t want to be Leif Garrett.
 I didn’t want to be Shaun Cassidy, David Cassidy or Parker Stevenson.
-I wanted to do my own thing.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+I wanted to do my own thing.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme